eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 After issuing a document, the document data and corresponding private key are stored in the wallet storage.

 ### Issue document by docType
-When the document docType to be issued use the `issueDocument(docType:format:)` method.
+When the document docType to be issued use the `issueDocument(docType:format:keyOptions:)` method.

 __Important Notes__: